 Students with documented disabilities may request reasonable accommodations, which will afford them equal access to all educational programs and activities of the University.
 Requests for reasonable accommodations must be made to the Student Success Center.
 The University complies with all state and federal regulations regarding the provision of reasonable accommodations to educational programs and services in accordance with the Americans with Disabilities Act, Section 504 Rehab Act and the ADAA.

 ADA Compliance Statement for Student Accommodations

 The Student Success Center (SSC) has been designated to coordinate the University’s overall compliance with the ADA, ADAA and Section 504 of the Rehabilitation Act, as they apply to students.
-The Student Success Center maintains the student’s Plan of Action which also contains the Self-Identification statement.
+The Student Success Center maintains the student’s Plan of Action, which also contains the Self-Identification statement.
 SSC helps develop strategies for compliance, coordinates the University’s accommodation processes for students and monitors implementation efforts.
 The SSC also handles inquiries about compliance and investigates complaints relating to student accommodations and service requests.
-Additional information may be obtained by contacting Dr. Lisa Rubin, Director of Student Success Center and Compliance Officer at 770-426-2725 or lrubin@ LIFE.edu, or by contacting the Student Success Center at 770-426-2725 or ssc@ LIFE.edu.
+Additional information may be obtained by contacting the Director of Disability Services, Dr. Genelle Haney, at the Student Success Center at 770-426-2725 or Genelle.Haney@ LIFE.edu.